salesforce-ux/heroku-buildpack-nginx/readme.md

 ## Motivation

-Some application servers (e.g. Ruby's Unicorn) halt progress when dealing with network I/O. Heroku's Cedar routing stack [buffers only the headers](https://devcenter.heroku.com/articles/http-routing#request-buffering) of inbound requests.
-(The Cedar router will buffer the headers and body of a response up to 1MB) Thus, the Heroku router engages the dyno during the entire body transfer –from the client to dyno.
+Some application servers (e.g. Ruby's Unicorn) halt progress when dealing with network I/O. Heroku's routing stack [buffers only the headers](https://devcenter.heroku.com/articles/http-routing#request-buffering) of inbound requests.
+(The router will buffer the headers and body of a response up to 1MB) Thus, the Heroku router engages the dyno during the entire body transfer –from the client to dyno.
 For applications servers with blocking I/O, the latency per request will be degraded by the content transfer.
 By using NGINX in front of the application server, we can eliminate a great deal of transfer time from the application server.
 In addition to making request body transfers more efficient, all other I/O should be improved since the application server need only communicate with a UNIX socket on localhost.
 Basically, for webservers that are not designed for efficient, non-blocking I/O, we will benefit from having NGINX to handle all I/O operations.

 ## Versions

-### Cedar-14 (deprecated)
-* NGINX Version: 1.9.5
-### Heroku 16
-* NGINX Version: 1.9.5
 ### Heroku 18
-* NGINX Version: 1.18.0
+* NGINX Version: 1.20.1
 ### Heroku 20
+* NGINX Version: 1.20.1
+### Heroku 22
-* NGINX Version: 1.18.0
+* NGINX Version: 1.20.1

 ## Requirements (Proxy Mode)